2025 - All Construction Projects

 Description of work: Mill and overlay two (2) inches of asphalt in both lanes of I-41 in the project limits.
 Replace cable barrier and guardrail along I-41 mainline and ramps.
 Miscellaneous structure maintenance work.
 Miscellaneous culvert extension and slope flattening work.
 Replace existing box culvert to address flooding issue north of County Z.

-July 14 to July 18: Paving will continue in the southbound and northbound lanes from County D (Military Road) to County N. Culvert pipe work will continue in Fond du Lac and Winnebago counties.
-Median grading and restoration work will continue from County D (Military Road) to County Z. Work on the County Z overpass will continue.
+July 28 to August 1: Paving will continue in the southbound and northbound lanes from County D (Military Road) to County N. Culvert pipe work will continue in the northbound lanes of Fond du Lac and Winnebago counties.
+Median grading work will continue from County D (Military Road) to County Z. Work on the County Z overpass will continue.

 • Southbound traffic is shifted to the temporary outside widening from WIS 26 to County Z. Two lanes of traffic will continue to be maintained during peak hours.

-• Black Oak School Road is closed between the intersections of County Z (Black Wolf Avenue) and Nekimi Avenue until mid/ late June.
+• Black Oak School Road is closed between the intersections of County Z (Black Wolf Avenue) and Nekimi Avenue.
 No detour is posted for this closure.

-• The County Z overpass over I-41 will close between the intersections of Black Oak School Road and Plainview Drive beginning Monday, July 7, 2025, for approximately 2 weeks for structure work.
+• The County Z overpass over I-41 will close between the intersections of Black Oak School Road and Plainview Drive beginning Monday, July 28, 2025, for approximately two weeks for structure work.
 No detour is posted for this closure.

 Winnebago County: There will be I-41 lane closures between County N and County Z during non-peak hours (overnights) in Winnebago County.